Beau Baldwin

 Beau Daniel Baldwin (born May 21, 1972) is an American football coach and former player.
-He is the offensive coordinator at Arizona State.
-Previously, He was the head football coach at California Polytechnic State University, a position he held from December 2019 to 2022.
+He most recently served as quarterbacks coach for the Calgary Stampeders of the Canadian Football League (CFL).
+Previously, he was also the head football coach for the Cal Poly Mustangs, a position he held from December 2019 to 2022.
 Baldwin previously served as the head football coach at Central Washington University in 2007 and at Eastern Washington University from 2008 to 2016.
 He led the 2010 Eastern Washington Eagles football team to an NCAA Division I Football Championship.
-Baldwin was the offensive coordinator at University of California, Berkeley from 2017 to 2019.
+Baldwin was the offensive coordinator for the California Golden Bears from 2017 to 2019 and for the Arizona State Sun Devils in 2023.

 Playing career

 Baldwin graduated from Curtis Senior High School in University Place, Washington in 1990.
 He played at quarterback and earned three letters in football and three in baseball in his high school career.
 Baldwin helped lead Curtis to the 1989 Washington State AAA title in football.

 Baldwin played college football at Central Washington University from 1990 to 1993.
 As a player, Baldwin was a two-time team captain and completed 121-of-197 passes for 1,655 yards and eight touchdowns.
 His career completion percentage of .614 is a school record.
 In a 38–35 win versus Simon Fraser in 1991, he set single-game school records for attempts (52), completions (32), yards (467), total plays (66) and total yards (550).
 He had a 6-yard touchdown pass with four seconds left to give the Wildcats the win.
-In his last two seasons, Baldwin served as the backup to Jon Kitna.
+In his last two seasons, Baldwin served as the backup to future NFL star Jon Kitna.

-After college, Baldwin spent a short time playing semi-pro football in Sweden.
-He played in a league that allowed only two American players per team, and they were also required to serve as assistant coaches, giving Baldwin a springboard into his coaching career back in the United States.
+After college, Baldwin spent a short time in the spring/summer of 1994 playing football professionally in Sweden for the Limhamn Griffins in the Superserien.
+The league allowed only two American players per team to be on the field at the same time.
+Baldwin also served as an assistant coach, giving Baldwin a springboard into his coaching career back in the United States after the season.

-Assistant coaching career
+Coaching career

+Central Washington

 Baldwin returned to Central Washington in 1994 as the quarterbacks coach for the Wildcats.
 He coached Jon Kitna, for whom he served as a backup just a year earlier.
 In 1995, Kitna, under the tutelage of Baldwin, helped lead Central Washington to a 10–3–1 record and the NAIA Division II National Championship.
 Kitna received All-American honors and later played 15 seasons in the National Football League (NFL).

 Baldwin served as the quarterbacks coach at Central until 2002.
 In this time, Baldwin coached another All-American quarterback in Zak Hill, who led Central in 2002 to an 11–1 record and a top-five ranking at the NCAA Division II level.
 Hill later served under Baldwin as his quarterbacks coach when Baldwin took over as head coach at Eastern Washington.